Take That

 In 2014, the band recorded a seventh studio album, this time as a trio without Williams and Orange.
 The album, titled III, was released in November 2014 and became the band's seventh number one.
 It was preceded by the single "These Days", which became the band's 12th number one single in the UK.
 In 2011, Take That set the new record for the fastest-selling tour of all time in the UK with Progress Live, beating the previous record set by their Circus Live Tour in 2009.
 At the 2011 Brit Awards they won Best British Group.
-In 2012, Forbes named them the fifth highest-earning music stars in the world.
+In 2012, Forbes named them the fifth-highest-earning music stars in the world.
 The group performed at the London 2012 Olympic Games closing ceremony, playing "Rule the World" while the Olympic Flame was extinguished.
-In the same year, the Official Charts Company revealed the biggest-selling singles artists in British music chart history with Take That currently placed at 15th overall, making them the most successful boy band in UK chart history.
+In the same year, the Official Charts Company revealed the biggest-selling singles artists in British music chart history with Take That placed 15th overall, making them the most successful boy band in UK chart history.
 Four of their albums are listed in the best-selling albums of the millennium, with three of them among the 60 best-selling albums in UK chart history.

 History

 1989–1990: Formation

 In 1989, Manchester-based Nigel Martin-Smith sought to create a British male vocal singing group modelled on New Kids on the Block.
-Martin-Smith's vision, however, was a teen-orientated group that would appeal to more than one demographic segment of the music industry.
+Martin-Smith's vision, however, was to create a teen-oriented group that could appeal to multiple demographic segments within the music industry.
 Martin-Smith was then introduced to young singer-songwriter Gary Barlow, who had been performing in clubs since the age of 15.
 Impressed with Barlow's catalogue of self-written material, Martin-Smith decided to build his new-look boy band around Barlow's musical abilities.
 A campaign to audition young men with abilities in dancing and singing followed and took place in Manchester and other surrounding cities in 1990.
 At 22, Howard Donald was one of the oldest to audition, but was chosen after he got time off work as a vehicle painter to continue the process.
 A budding DJ, he and Barlow had a shared interest in electronic acts such as Orchestral Manoeuvres in the Dark (OMD) and Gary Numan.
 Prior to auditioning, Jason Orange had appeared as a breakdancer on the popular television programme The Hit Man and Her.
 Martin-Smith also selected 18-year-old bank employee Mark Owen and finally 16-year-old Robbie Williams to round out the group, which initially went by the name Kick It.